Azure/AKS-Landing-Zone-Accelerator/Scenarios/Backup-Restore/README.md

-* Create a backup for primary AKS cluster:
+* Create a backup for primary AKS cluster: (You can [filter resources to backup](https://velero.io/docs/v1.8/resource-filtering/))

    ```bash
   velero backup create manual-backup1  -w